boardgameio/boardgame.io/docs/documentation/events.md

 const game = {
   events: {
     endGame: false,
-    ...
+    // ...
   },
 };
 ```

-!> This doesn't apply to events in game logic, but just the
+!> This doesn't apply to events in moves or hooks, but just the
 ability to call an event directly from a client.